nczmoo/dcs100/readme.md

     x only show auto option for chests after you seen them x make modifiers more specific to mobs x REFACTOR (05/18/23)
+    x hide dungeon and store log when its empty x create a contrast between the label on the main page (Armor:) and the quantity that the label is describing.

     checkboxes look weird
     sound
     music

     inventory

+    ART
-    create a contrast between the label on the main page (Armor:) and the quantity that the label is describing. hide dungeon and store log when its empty add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var)
+        add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var) favicon

 QUESTIONS
     What can you get from the slots?